AS3RLab/AS3RLab.github.io/index.md

 ### Recruitment

-I am looking for self-motivated PhD, postdoc, and research assistant to conduct research in areas of software engineering, system security, AI security, and autonomous vehicles.
+I am looking for self-motivated PhD/MS students, postdoc, and research assistant to conduct research in areas of software engineering, system security, AI security, and autonomous vehicles.
+Please feel free to drop me an email with your CV if you are interested.

 ---